-It doesn’t matter if you’re heading out to your favorite lake for a fishing weekend, or hiking through the forest on the lookout for Bigfoot, going camping is the best way of getting back to nature.
-You experience life like you have never done before.
+It doesn’t matter if you’re heading out to your favorite lake for a fishing weekend or hiking through the forest on the lookout for Bigfoot.
+Going camping is the best way of getting back to nature.
+You experience life as you’ve never done before.
 Even seasoned campers still get that wow moment when you can sit staring at the stars and just listen to the world around you and be completely uninterrupted by the noise of cars, neighbours, bars – or anything else you get when living in a town or city.
 It’s a fantastic break away from the normal, and it makes you appreciate things more.

-No matter where you are, night get chilly.
-So make sure you have an athletic fit sweatshirt or two with you.
+No matter where you are, the night gets chilly.
+So, make sure you have an athletic fit sweatshirt or two with you.
 If you’re in a colder climate then you’re going to want to take a few sweatshirts with you anyway.
-Just don’t just choose them because they look good – they also have to do the job.
+Just don’t choose them because they look good – they also have to do the job.

 It’s going to rain, because that’s sods law, and you will still need to go out of your tent, so make sure you have waterproofs stashed away.
 It’s also a good idea to pack an extra trap to go under your tent before you pitch it – this helps to stop any leaks, adds an extra layer between you and the ground, and can help keep the bugs out.

 It’s okay to spend the day in Khakis and cargo pants, but at the end of a busy day, everyone likes to relax in something comfortable.
 A pair of lounge pants are perfect for just that.
 Yours might resemble pajamas more than joggers, or the other way around – but as long as you’re comfortable and warm, who cares what they look like?
 You’re in the middle of nowhere so who is going to judge?